sous-chefs/kafka/README.md

 # Attributes
-This section describes all the attributes that are currently available for configuration of where to install Kafka and Kafka's configuration.
+This section describes all the attributes that are currently available for configuration of where and how to install Kafka, as well as broker configuration.

 ## default
 The following attributes are used for setting up the environment for Kafka.